Ein Karem

 Ein Karem was an important Jewish village during the late Second Temple period, during which it became important to Christianity.
 Christian tradition holds that John the Baptist was born in Ein Karem, following the biblical verse in Luke saying John's family lived in a "town in the hill country of Judea".
 Probably because of its location between Bethlehem and Jerusalem, this location was a very comfortable one for a pilgrimage, and this led to the establishment of many churches and monasteries in the area.

-During the years of Ottoman and later British rule in Palestine, Ein Karem was a Palestinian Arab village.
-It was depopulated of its residents during the 1948 Arab-Israeli War.
+During the years of Ottoman and later British Mandate, Ein Karem was a Palestinian Arab village.
+It was depopulated during the 1948 Arab-Israeli War.
 After the war it became once again a Jewish settlement.
 Today, Ein Karem is a vibrant bohemian neighborhood of Jerusalem, with a population of 2,000 (2010).

 It has retained a very high-level of authenticity, its natural environment remains intact, and its old houses are still inhabited and preserved.
 It attracts three million visitors a year, one-third of them pilgrims from around the world.
 Alongside its religious landmarks, Ein Karem is also known for its fine art, culinary, and musical scenes.

 Etymology

 The name Ein Karem or Ein Kerem can be literally translated from both Hebrew and Arabic as "Spring of the Vineyard".
+It is derived from the springs and vineyards established on the village's terraced slopes.

 Another possible translation would be "Spring of Carem", if derived from an ancient Iron Age Israelite city called Carem, mentioned as a city in the dominion of the tribe of Judah in the Septuagint version of Book of Joshua.
 In Arabic, other than meaning "Spring of the Vineyard", it could be understood as well as "the Generous Spring".